Sport Relief 2018: everything you need to know

 Yep, it’s back!
 From 2002 to 2008, Celebrity Boxing was a staple of Sport Relief that has been gone – in our opinion – for far too long.

-Six celebrities will be getting into the ring to fight: former footballer and I’m a Celebrity star Wayne Bridge faces Made in Chelsea and The Jump’s Spencer Matthews, while S Club 7’s Hannah Spearritt takes on The Saturdays’ Vanessa White, and ex-Love Island star Camilla Thurlow will be going up against one-time Blue Peter presenter Helen Skelton.
+Six celebrities will be getting into the ring to fight: Made in Chelsea and The Jump’s Spencer Matthews faces former footballer and I’m a Celebrity star Wayne Bridge:

+While The Saturdays’ Vanessa White takes on S Club 7’s Hannah Spearritt:

+And lastly one-time Blue Peter presenter Helen Skelton will be going up against ex-Love Island star Camilla Thurlow:

 What else is happening?

-Comedian John Bishop will be evoking memories of James Corden’s Smithy sketch from Comic Relief 2009 as he sets out on a mission to help England win the World Cup.

-There will also be a boat race featuring celebrities that’s been dubbed Clash of the Channels, while Sue Barker will be presenting a special edition of A Question of Sport and Robbie Savage will be hosting 5-Live-a-side – an all-star five a-side football match that is set to run for 12 hours.
+There will be a special edition of Pop Star Penalties, while Robbie Savage will be hosting ‘5-Live-a-side’ – an all-star five a-side football match that is set to run for 12 hours.
+Plus there will be musical performances from Kylie Minogue, Big Shaq, Rae Morris and Snow Patrol.

+Plus, magician Ben Hanlin will be hoping to impress attendees at the Sports Personality of the Year awards including Harry Kane, Paula Radcliffe, Anthony Joshua and Michael Johnson.

 Where is Sport Relief being filmed?